Azure/azure-powershell/src/ResourceManager/DataLakeStore/Commands.DataLakeStore/help/Get-AzDataLakeStoreItemPermission.md

 ## SYNTAX

 ```
-Get-AzureRmDataLakeStoreItemPermission [-Account] <String> [-Path] <DataLakeStorePathInstance>
+Get-AzDataLakeStoreItemPermission [-Account] <String> [-Path] <DataLakeStorePathInstance>
  [-DefaultProfile <IAzureContextContainer>] [<CommonParameters>]
 ```

 ## DESCRIPTION
-The **Get-AzureRmDataLakeStoreItemPermission** cmdlet gets the the permission octal of a file or folder in Data Lake Store.
+The **Get-AzDataLakeStoreItemPermission** cmdlet gets the the permission octal of a file or folder in Data Lake Store.

 ## EXAMPLES

 ### Example 1: Set the permission octal for a file
 ```
-PS C:\>Get-AzureRmDataLakeStoreItemPermission -AccountName "ContosoADL" -Path "/file.txt"
+PS C:\>Get-AzDataLakeStoreItemPermission -AccountName "ContosoADL" -Path "/file.txt"
 ```

 This command gets the permission octal for a file.